Meat Patties Recipe – How to Make Russian Kotleti

 Add soaked bread

 • Add seasoning at this stage.
 Salt, freshly ground black pepper, and herbs.
-Garlic powder, dried thyme, smoked paprika will be among the best choices to add.
+Garlic powder, dried thyme, and smoked paprika will be among the best choices to add.
 A foolproof option is also a teaspoon of a mix of Italian herbs.
 Thoroughly mix the ingredients until the mixture becomes well combined.

 Add seasoning and mix